narinder9/cool-timeline/readme.txt

 * After adding all of your stories, Go to Pages > Add New, Here you can create a timeline by using our in-build short-code generator or simply place this short-code - [cool-timeline].

 = Final Words! =
-If you are facing any difficulty in **Cool Timeline** plugin installation then you can contact our support at here - contact@coolplugins.net
+If you are facing any difficulty in **Cool Timeline** plugin installation then you can contact our support at here - [contact us](https://coolplugins.net/support/)

 == Frequently Asked Questions ==